 John could not keep the smile from his face, and neither could Piers.

 ‘Here, put these on.
 Neither of the places we are visiting will understand our travelling incognito!’
-Lying over the back of the chair were two tabards emblazoned with a quartered shield.
+Lying on the back of the chair were two tabards emblazoned with a quartered shield.
 Two green eagles on a gold background were emblazoned on the top right of the shield and three red diamonds on a silver background decorated the top left and bottom right.
 Leaning against the chairs were two swords and two lances.
-John glanced at Piers as he donned first the tabard and then attached the sword to the belt round his waist.
+John glanced at Piers as he donned first the tabard and then attached the sword to the belt around his waist.
 He saw in his friend’s eyes the same excitement he felt himself.

 The Earl then led them to his own enclosure within the stable and indicated that they should mount two of his own horses.
 All three horses wore caparisons, which also carried the Earl’s blazon.